panzerdp/dmitripavlutin.com/content/posts/075-logical-operators/index.md

 true || false  // => true
 ```

-Can you use `&&` and `||` with operands of differend kind that boolean?
+Can you use `&&` and `||` with operands of a different kind that boolean?
 Turns out in JavaScript you *can*.

-Before understanding how the logical operators can work on any value type, let's understand what truty and falsy values are.
+Before understanding how the logical operators can work on any value type, let's understand what truthy and falsy values are.

 ## 1. Falsy values